briancroxall/borderwaters/README.md

 ### amerquar-txt
 Text files generated from `amerquar` folder (see above).

+### amerquar-dec2019-txt
+Text files generated from `amerquar` folder (see above) in December 2019.
+This is the final issue of the decade.
+I created a separate folder so I wouldn't have to delete the current text files.

 ### jamericanhistory
 This folder contains the Python scripts that Jeremy Browne wrote to index and then download the 2018 and 2019 _Journal of American History_ articles from Oxford UP. `indexes.txt`, `articles.txt`, and the `indexes` folder are all parts of the scripts.
 The `articles` folder contains the saved HTML output that we will work on.